seancorfield/honeysql/README.md

 "Jon" "Smith" 34 "Andrew" "Cooper" 12 "Jane" "Daniels" 56]
 ```

-Alternately, you can simply specify the values as maps; the first map defines the columns to insert,
+If the rows are of unequal lengths, they will be padded with `NULL` values to make them consistent.

-and the remaining maps *must* have the same set of keys and values:
+Alternately, you can simply specify the values as maps:

 ```clojure
 (-> (insert-into :properties)